DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Related Work

 \section{Related Work}

-PAs are the most concerning security threat to the AFRS.
-The applications of AFRS in security and commercial areas brought the attention of researchers toward the development of cost-effective and user-friendly solutions to this problem.
-In this section, several methods put forth by researchers to keep the AFRS safe against PAs are discussed.
-These methods are further classified as perspiration and pore based-methods, statistical and handcrafted feature-based methods, and deep learning-based methods as per the resources utilized.
-The methods that fall into these categories are discussed in this section, along with their advantages and disadvantages.
+PAs poses a significant security threat to the AFRS which has brought the attention of researchers toward the development of cost-effective and user-friendly solutions to this problem.
+We have provided an overview of some of the prominent methods put forth by researchers to keep the AFRS safe against PAs in this section.
+Existing methods utilizes perspiration and pore features, statistical and handcrafted features, and deep learning features.
+The methods that fall into these categories and their limitations are discussed in this section.